chrbaeu/PlainlyIpc/README.md

 A minimalistic, easy-to-use library for inter-process communication (IPC) with .NET.

-> Warning
+> Warning: PlainlyIPC is still under development.
 >
-> PlainlyIPC is still under development.
-> * A version 1.0 will be released as soon as the remaining features are implemented and properly tested.
+> A version 1.0 will be released as soon as the remaining features are implemented and properly tested.
 Therefore, there may be some breaking changes before the release of version 1.0.
-> * PlainlyIpc will support IPC over named pipes and TCP.
-However, TCP support is still under development.

 The basis for serialization and deserialization is the IObjectConverter interface.
 PlanilyIPC provides three different implementations for this interface.
 ```csharp